nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

       runAppServant appEnv action
 ```

-One thing that is not immediately apparent when calling `hoistServer`, at least it wasn't for me, is that the natural transformation function (i.e. `run` in our case) that you pass to it gets _called on every request_.
+One thing that is not immediately apparent when calling `hoistServer`, at least not for me at first, is that the natural transformation function you give it (i.e. `run` in our case) gets _called on every request_.

 The comments in the code snippet above gave it away, but server-wide resources such as database connection pools or HTTP connection managers are not something you want to recreate for every request.
 It is either wasteful or misses out on the optimizations brought by resource pools and keeping connections alive.

-On the other had, the `TraceId` and the `User` object are definitely something that is request-specific.
-This is emphasized by the fact that we have to use the request object to create them: HTTP headers in this case but it could also be URL path parameters.
+On the other hand, the `TraceId` and the `User` object are definitely request-specific.
+Indeed, we need to use the request object to create them.
+In this case, we used the request's HTTP headers, but it could also have been the URL path parameters.

-The subtle bug I saw in a codebase that I mentioned earlier was the HTTP connection `Manager` being recreated on every request because it was done in the transformation function passed to `hoistServer`.
-Not the end of the world, but definitely not how it is meant to be used:
+The minor bug mentioned earlier was an HTTP connection `Manager` being recreated on every request because it was done in the transformation function passed to `hoistServer`.
+Nothing critical, but definitely not how the HTTP connection `Manager` is meant to be used:

 > If possible, you should share a single `Manager` between multiple threads and requests.
 >